shweta-7403/shweta-7403/README.md

 - **Red Hat Certified System Administrator (RHCSA)** – Aug 2024
 - **Red Hat Certified Specialist in Containers (DO188)** – Nov 2024
-- **Certified Kubernetes Administrator** – *In Progress*
+- **Red Hat Certified Engineer (RHCE)** – Feb 2025
+- **Red Hat Certified Openshift Administrator (DO280)** – In progress

 ---
-##   🏆 Training:
+##   🏆 Internship:

+**6-Month Industrial Internship in Linux, Cloud, and Kubernetes**
-- **Linux Training**: Completed comprehensive training in Linux administration, covering essential skills such as scripting, user management, and system monitoring.
+- Gained hands-on experience in Linux system administration, including user management, networking, and troubleshooting.
-- **AWS Training**: Completed training focused on Amazon Web Services, including key services like EC2, S3, and IAM, preparing for cloud deployment and management.
-- **Kubernetes Training**: Completed training in Kubernetes, emphasizing container orchestration, deployment strategies, and managing scalable applications in cloud environments.
+- Worked on cloud infrastructure management, focusing on deploying and managing resources in cloud environments.
+- Acquired skills in containerization and orchestration using Kubernetes for deploying, scaling, and managing applications.
+- Involved in real-time projects to automate workflows and improve system efficiency.
+- Strengthened technical expertise in DevOps practices, preparing for real-world IT infrastructure challenges.

 ---
 ## 💼 Experience

 **ITE Infotech Private Limited** (Jan 2024 – Present)
-_Junior DevOps Engineer_
+_DevOps Engineer_
 - Designed and implemented CI/CD pipelines using Jenkins and Docker.
 - Automated deployment of microservices with Docker and Kubernetes.
 - Collaborated with development teams to integrate AWS cloud solutions.